Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade: Silicon sensors for the CMS endcap calorimeter upgrade

 In addition to the full sensors, so-called partial sensors were designed and produced from multi-geometry wafers (MGW) to cover border regions of the CE detector, as depicted in figure~\ref{plot:Layout_Optimization}.
 To maximize detector coverage, partial sensors were designed in various cut types (figure~\ref{plot:Cut_types}) and are available in both LD and HD granularities.
 For this study, HD Bottom and LD Five cut types were selected, due to their ability to remain securely in place within the puck which was originally designed for full-sensor irradiations.

-In the context of this study, the key difference between full and partial sensors lies in their design for manufacturing.
-A full sensor is fabricated from an entire silicon wafer, meaning all dicing lines are located only at the sensor edges.
-To protect the inner sensor cells from the high voltage at the edges, dedicated HV protection structures are implemented exclusively at the sensor periphery, as shown schematically in figure~\ref{plot:HV_full}.
-These protection structures, known as guard rings (GR), consist of one floating ring and one grounded ring.
+In the context of this study, the main difference between full and partial sensors lies in their design for manufacturing.
+A full sensor is fabricated from an entire silicon wafer, so the dicing lines, where the wafer is cut to define the sensor edges, are located only at the sensor periphery.
+To protect the inner sensor cells from the high voltage at the edges, dedicated HV protection structures are implemented exclusively at the dicing lines, as shown schematically in figure~\ref{plot:HV_full}.

+The HV ring is located at the sensor edge and is biased to the applied high voltage.
+Adjacent to the HV ring are two guard rings (GR), which provide the HV protection.
+The first guard ring (blue) is floating, meaning that it is not connected to any fixed potential.
+The innermost guard ring (green) is connected to ground potential and shields the inner sensor cells from the high voltage at the sensor edge.

 In contrast, partial sensors are manufactured by cutting multiple sensor types from a single wafer (figure~\ref{plot:Cut_types}).
 As a result, internal dicing lines are introduced within the sensor layout, as shown in figure~\ref{plot:Partial_design}.
 To protect the sensor interior from the high voltage present within the sensor area, additional HV protection structures are required.